-Cyber-bullying takes place online, such as through social networking sites, messaging apps, chatrooms or gaming sites such as Snapchat, Twitter or TikTok and involves the harassment, threat, embarrassment, intimidation or targeting of someone.
+Definition: Cyber-bullying takes place online, such as through social networking sites, messaging apps, chatrooms or gaming sites such as Snapchat, Twitter or TikTok and involves the harassment, threat, embarrassment, intimidation or targeting of someone.
 Like other forms of bullying, it is the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
-(See also the school behaviour policy.)
 Unlike physical bullying, cyber-bullying can often be difficult to track as the cyber-bully (the person responsible for the acts of cyber-bullying) can remain anonymous when threatening others online, encouraging them to behave more aggressively than they might face-to-face.

-6.2 Preventing and addressing cyber-bullying
+Preventing and addressing cyber-bullying